 On leaving the King Edward Technical College in Dunedin, Jack had become a mechanical apprentice at John McGregor and Son Ltd. He later spent five years at the railways’ Hillside Engineering Workshops and joined the State Hydro Department in 1940.

 Jack and his family after receiving his BEM (British Empire Medal) at Government House, Wellington in 1969.
-From left, Douglas Luskie, Judith Sutherland (née Luskie), Jack and Edith Luskie.
+From left, Douglas Luskie, Judith Sutherland (née Luskie), Jack and Kathleen Luskie.